1900 SW 4th Ave, Portland, OR 97201

 If the project is more complex and a review cannot be completed over the counter, the plans will be taken in for further review.
 You will be sent a checksheet requesting any clarifications or corrections.
 For additional information on the review process, see the permitting process overview flowchart.

-The bureaus/review groups that will check a your project vary depending on the scope of work and may include:
+The bureaus/review groups that will check your project vary depending on the scope of work and may include:

 The yellow inspection card lists all the inspections you will likely need during your construction project, and what work needs to be done first.